-Professor Ron Cuming has 42 years of professional experience as a professor of commercial law and 25 years’ experience as an international consultant, with expertise in secured financing, leasing and insolvency law.
+Professor Ron Cuming has 50 years of professional experience as a professor of commercial law and more than 30 years of experience as an international consultant, with expertise in secured financing, leasing and insolvency law.
 Professor Cuming joined the faculty in 1966.
 He was visiting professor at the University of British Columbia in 1972-74 and Assistant Dean of the College 1974-76.
 He served as Chairperson of the Saskatchewan Law Reform Commission, 1978-82.
 He received a USSU Teaching Excellence Award in 1992-93, the University of Saskatchewan Distinguished Researcher Award in 1998 and the College of Law Teaching Award in 2007.
 In 2015, Professor Cuming received the Lifetime Achievement Award - National Bankruptcy and Restructuring Section from the Canadian Bar Association.

 Publications and Research Work:

 Saskatchewan Real Property Security Law (Sask.
 Queen’s Printer, 2016) [book]

 “Priority Competitions Between Secured and Unsecured Creditors: The Evolution of Policy” (2015) 30 Banking and Finance law Review 456

 “The Constitutionality of the PPSA: ‘Much Ado about Nothing’” (2015) 56 Canadian Business Law Journal 325

 “Section 18 of the Saskatchewan Limitation of Civil Rights Act: A Good Idea or Troublesome Relic” (2015), 78 Sask.
 Law Rev. 1

 “Equity and the PPSA: Strange Bedfellows” (2014), 55 Canadian Business Law Journal 179